 As the U.S. population ages, more and more people are driven to become health-conscious and to search for safe, economic and effective solutions to getting fit.
 Sports and fitness manufacturers, retailers, distributors, wholesalers and marketers must be responsive to consumer demands while also cognizant of legal issues impacting the industry and their businesses.

 Professional and amateur sports continue to be a huge pastime for Americans of all ages.
-Like most businesses, consumer spending, technological advancements, and the nation’s economic climate plays roles in shaping the direction of this multibillion industry.
+Like most businesses, consumer spending, technological advancements, and the nation’s economic climate plays roles in shaping the direction of this multibillion dollar industry.
 Revenue-generating activities like media rights, merchandising and sponsorships are evolving, creating a greater demand for understanding the nuances and effectiveness of these decisions.
 Safety concerns and regulatory changes are increasingly impacting many aspects of this industry, from how the game is played to how it is branded and sold.
 Professional and amateur teams and associations – whether youth leagues, collegiate-level sports, or the pros – and their participants need to stay current regarding the rights, responsibilities and opportunities in the marketplace and within their organizations.

 Schnader’s sports law attorneys represent sporting goods equipment and apparel manufacturers and retailers; teams, owners and players; stadium authorities; governmental entities; and many others in the sports and fitness industry.
 We advise clients on issues ranging from licensing, sponsorships and merchandising to risk avoidance matters.
 Our litigators have substantial experience trying product liability, failure to warn, product defect and personal injury cases in state and federal courts throughout the country.